CalebABG/CS414FinalProject-Arduino/writeups/project-breakdown.md

 Now that it's possible to successfully receive and process packets of data, what happens when the bot doesn't receive data, or receives corrupt data, or data it doesn't understand?

-The first safety feature the bot has is a motor safety check which executes before the Bluetooth state-machine executes.
+The main safety feature the bot has is a motor safety check which executes before the Bluetooth state-machine executes.
 This motor safety check fires after an interval of time and determines whether to send a stop command to both motors.
 If after the interval of time, an `ACK` has not been received, the stop command is sent to the motors.

 As this feature executes before the state-machine, regardless of corrupt, invalid, or no data is received, the motors will be stopped after a period of time if an `ACK` has not been seen by the bot.